EliaBattiston/SafeStreets/Implementation/README.md

 APIs are tested with [PHPUnit](https://phpunit.de/).

 All tests can be found in the [API/tests](API/tests) folder.
 Their results are checked with Github Actions (Github's CI/CD platform) every time new commits are pushed and can be found [here](https://github.com/EliaBattiston/AspesiBattistonCarabelli/actions).

+If all tests are succesful the commit's version of the APIs is deployed to the `https://safestreets.altervista.org/api` endpoint.